-The National Infant Feeding Network is a network of 700 infant feeding specialists and academics responsible for the education and support of 75,000 health professionals, and 5,000 students across England and Northern Ireland, who in turn are responsible for caring for over 700,000 mothers and babies every year.
+The National Infant Feeding Network (NIFN) is a network of around 800 infant feeding specialists and academics responsible for the support and education of health professionals and students across England and Northern Ireland, who in turn are responsible for caring for babies, mothers and their families every year.

-Below are full details of your regional NIFN coordinator and information for Infant Feeding Leads wanting to attend a local meeting, as well as information on the NIFN’s new neonatal branch.
+Below are full details of your regional NIFN coordinator and information for Infant Feeding Leads wanting to attend a local meeting, as well as information on the NIFN’s neonatal network.

-Thanks to a grant from the Department of Health, we are setting up a neonatal branch of the National Infant Feeding Network (NeoNIFN), specifically to support neonatal units to improve practice and standards of care for sick and preterm babies and their families.
-Find out more and join, or contact Helen Smith (firstname.lastname@example.org) or Karen Read (email@example.com) for further details.
+Thanks to a grant from the Department of Health, a neonatal branch of the National Infant Feeding Network (NeoNIFN) was created to support neonatal units to improve practice and standards of care for sick and preterm babies and their families.
+Find out more and join, or contact Karen Read ([email protected]) for further details.

-We are a newly formed group of infant feeding advisors who are involved in the implementation of the Unicef UK Baby Friendly Initiative neonatal standards.
-The purpose of our group is similar to SIFAN but focusing on neonatal care.
+This group of infant feeding advisors are involved in the implementation of the UNICEF UK Baby Friendly Initiative neonatal standards.
+The purpose of our group is similar to SIFAN but focuses on neonatal care.
 It provides a platform to share information and knowledge which will support practice.
-We are lucky to have the representatives from Scottish Government and Unicef UK at our meetings which take place 3 times a year.
+We are lucky to have the representatives from Scottish Government and UNICEF UK at our meetings which take place 3 times a year.